How long does mediation take?

-To find a list of the collaborative lawyers practicing in Calgary (or elsewhere in Western Canada)
+List of the collaborative lawyers practicing in Calgary (or elsewhere in Western Canada).

-Family Justice Services staff work directly with individuals to find appropriate solutions for family law issues
+Family Justice Services staff work directly with individuals to find appropriate solutions for family law issues.
+T: 403.297.6981

 If you have a divorce judgment or other court order for child support, you can register it with Maintenance Enforcement